Bitverbieger/SurvivorMissions/README.md

 #include "$CurrentDir:\\mpmissions\\dayzOffline.chernarusplus\\SurvivorMissionModule\\Missions\\Apartment.c"
 ```
 9. Now navigate to `%DayzServerRoot%\@SurvivorMissions\serverfiles\profile\` folder.
-10. Copy the folder `\SurvivorMissions`to your profile folder (server logs folder located in root) of your server located at root.
+10. Copy the folder `\SurvivorMissions`to your profile folder (server logs folder located in root) of your server.
 11. Open this folder and edit the file `MissionSettings.c` and also change the file-inlcudes in the top lines same as above.
 Read the comments for changing mission settings to match your needs.
 12. Save and close all edited files.
 13. Edit your **StartDayzServer.bat** or your **launch parameters** for DayzServer_X64.exe by adding SurvivorMissions Mod `-mod=@SurvivorMissions` and adding `-scrAllowFileWrite` param, if it doesn't already exist.